South Wales Police and Crime Panel

 The Police and Crime Commissioner appointed for the South Wales Police force area has responsibility for setting the direction of policing in the South Wales Police force, as well as supporting broader community safety activities across the area.

-The Police and Crime Commissioner is subject to scrutiny by a Police and Crime Panel, which provides checks and balances in relation to the performance of the Commissioner and will be supporting the Commissioner in the manner of a critical friend.
+The Police and Crime Commissioner is subject to scrutiny by a Police and Crime Panel, which provides checks and balances in relation to the performance of the Commissioner and supports the Commissioner in the manner of a critical friend.